EmilyEmmi/Baba-Is-You---Metatext-Mod/exfeatures.md

 <img src="gifs/magictrick.gif" alt="gif is not render :(" width="400"/>

-If metatext that doesn't exist in the palette tries to be created, it gets added to the pallete automatically. **Can only add to the first 35 slots assuming those slots also aren't filled in the palette.
+If metatext that doesn't exist in the palette tries to be created, it gets added to the pallete automatically.
+Doesn't work with level.**Can only add to the last 35 slots assuming those slots also aren't filled in the palette.
 If it tries to create more, nothing happens.** Comes with the following options:
 - Set to "Never" to disable this.
 Default.
 - Set to "Try correct sprite" to have the auto generated text try to use the correct sprites if they exist.
 Otherwise, use the default sprites.
 - Set to "Force correct sprite" to only generate if the correct sprites exist.